 Review summary: Panasonic GX8 vs Canon 70D

 So how do things add up?
 Is there a clear favorite between the Panasonic GX8 and the Canon 70D?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Panasonic Lumix DMC-GX8: